The Money Overview

 The IRS publishes weekly filing-season statistics covering returns received, returns processed, refunds issued, and direct-deposit counts.
 Those totals give a broad picture of refund season but do not isolate OBBB-specific claims.
 No official, public dataset yet shows the average extra refund dollars tied to Schedule 1-A.

 The 53 million figure and the 6 million tips estimate both trace back to a single Treasury briefing relayed by reporters.
-That does not make them unreliable, but they have not been independently verified through published IRS tables.
-Readers should treat them as the best available snapshot, not a final count.
+That doesn’t make them unreliable, but they haven’t been independently verified through published IRS tables.
+Think of them more as a snapshot, not a final count.

 Several important questions remain unanswered as of May 2026:

-- Revenue cost.
-No Congressional Budget Office or Joint Committee on Taxation score of the enacted provisions has been publicly released, so the total price tag of the four deductions is still an open question.
+• Revenue cost.
+No Congressional Budget Office or Joint Committee on Taxation score of the enacted provisions has been publicly released, so the total price tag of the four deductions is still a wildcard.

 What filers should do before the amendment window closes